-On a side note, I noticed I had to make sure the waffles were good and browned on both sides in the waffle iron.
+Make sure the waffles are good and browned on both sides before removing from the waffle iron.
 Since the oats stay put in the batter it needs to be baked a little longer than original waffles or they will be a little mushy on the inside!

 Oat Waffles with Rhubarb Ginger Compote

 These Oat Waffles are a fun twist on my classic waffle recipe.
 They are light and airy but with a hearty texture and pair perfectly with my rhubarb ginger compote, a little yogurt and fresh strawberries.

 - Total Time: 35 mins

 - Yield: 12 1x

 - 1 cup large flaked oats